 Oversight of Spark's external audit arrangements is the responsibility of the ARMC.
-The External Auditor Independence Policy and ARMC Charter together establish a framework for Spark's engagement with the external auditor.
+The External Auditor Independence Policy and ARMC Charter, together, establish a framework for Spark's engagement with the external auditor.
 The objective of this framework is to ensure that audit independence is maintained, both in fact and appearance, such that Spark's external financial reporting is viewed as being highly reliable and credible.

-The ARMC is responsible for the appointment of Spark's external auditor, its terms of engagement and the level of fees incurred.
+The ARMC is responsible for the appointment of Spark's external auditor, its terms of engagement and the level of fees incurred (subject to shareholder approval).
 The ARMC Charter outlines the nature of the services permitted to be performed and those not permitted to be performed by the external auditor.

-The ARMC Charter requires that the Committee annually assesses and confirm to the Board the independence and objectivity of the external auditor after consideration of the External Auditor Independence Policy criteria.
+The ARMC Charter requires that the committee annually assesses and confirm to the Board the independence of the external auditor after consideration of the External Auditor Independence Policy criteria.
 Regular rotation of the external audit firm is not mandated, however, rotation of the key audit partner of Spark is required every five years.

-Procedures for communication between the ARMC, the external auditor and Management are set out in the ARMC Charter.
+Procedures for communication between the ARMC, the External Auditor and Management are set out in the ARMC Charter.

-Representatives of Spark's external auditor are available at Spark's annual meeting to answer shareholder questions about the conduct of the audit and the content of the external auditor's reports.
+Representatives of Spark's external auditor are available at Spark's annual meeting to answer shareholder questions about the conduct of the audit and the content of the External Auditor's reports.

-KPMG was appointed as Spark's external auditor effective 1 July 2002.
-Given the duration of service, the Board considered it was the appropriate time to rotate external auditor.
+Given KPMG had been Spark's external auditor since 1 July 2002, the Board considered it was the appropriate time to rotate its external auditor in time for FY21.
+Following a formal request for proposal for external audit services, the Board recommended that Deloitte be appointed as its new external auditor in March 2020.
+This recommendation was formally approved by shareholders at Spark's Annual Meeting held in November 2020.

-Following a formal request for proposal process for external audit services, in March 2020 the Spark Board recommended that Deloitte be appointed as its new external auditor, subject to approval by shareholders at Spark's Annual Meeting to be held in November 2020.
 The Audit and Risk Management Committee Charter and the External Auditor Independence Policy can be found at: www.sparknz.co.nz/about/governance